-Zero Waste Tea
+Sipping Sustainability: The Zero Waste Guide to Tea

-Nowadays you can find plastic everywhere.
-Even your innocent cup of tea can contain plastic if you do not pay attention.
-Most tea bags contain polypropylene.
-Some tea bags, like the ‘silken’ pyramid-shaped tea bags, are entirely made out of plastic.
+Most teabags contain polypropylene.
+This can most often be found in tea bags that are ‘silken’ pyramid-shaped tea bags.
+These are often entirely made out of plastic.
 Polypropylene is a form of plastic that is unfortunately not biodegradable.
-It is often blended with the paper for the tea bags to make the paper stronger and to seal the bag.
+This type of plastic can unfortunately also be found in your regular tea bags as polypropylene is often blended with the paper for the tea bags to make the paper stronger and to seal the bag.
 Often there is also plastic in the sting and the tag attached to your teabag.

 Pouring boiled water overall this plastic and drinking it suddenly does not sound like such a good idea.
 Especially when you consider that microplastics can be released by all this plastic into your tea.
 So, it is time to make a zero-waste cup of tea.